Namibia University of Science and Technology

 The Namibia University of Science and Technology (NUST), formerly known as Polytechnic of Namibia, is a public university located in the city of Windhoek, Namibia.

-NUST was headed by the founding vice-chancellor Tjama Tjivikua until March 2019.
-After two acting appointments, Erold Naomab was appointed vice-chancellor in January 2021.
+NUST was headed by the founding vice-chancellor Tjama Tjivikua from 1995 until 2019.
+The current vice-chancelor is Frednard Gideon.
 The largely ceremonial role of chancellor of the university is held by Peter Katjavivi.

 History

 It emerged from the Academy for Tertiary Education, founded in 1980, which was the first institution of higher education in the Republic of Namibia.
 Act 9 of 1985 of the South African administration defined three sections for this academy, a university part, the College of Out-of-School Training (COST) for vocational training programs and the Technikon Namibia for technical programs related to science and technology.
 When in 1992 the University of Namibia (UNAM) was founded, the academy lost its university section.
 The remaining sections, COST and Technikon, were merged to form the Polytechnic of Namibia per Act of Parliament 33 / 1994.
 The founding council and rector Tjama Tjivikua were appointed in July 1995.
 In 2015 the Polytechnic was renamed to the Namibia University of Science and Technology (NUST), again per Act of Parliament, as the 1994 Act prescribed the name "Polytechnic of Namibia".